fangq/iso2mesh/trunk/iso2mesh/README.txt

 for multi-modality medical imaging data analysis or multi-physics modeling.

-Creating quality surface or tetrahedral meshes from volumetric images has been a challenging task where very limited software and resources could be found.
+Creating high-quality surface or tetrahedral meshes from volumetric images has been a challenging task where very limited software and resources could be found.
 Commercial tools, such as Mimics and Amira, are both